visavi/rotor/readme.md

 The main feature of Rotor is low load on system resources and high speed, even with a very large audience of the site, the load on the server will be minimal, and you will not experience any problems with displaying information.

-### Actions at the first installation of the Rotor engine
+### Installing the Rotor engine (From the archive)

-1. Configure the site so that `public` is the root directory (Not necessary for apache) If your site is in the public_html directory, then the contents of the public directory from the archive must be put in public_html, and everything else must be on the same level as public_html
+1. Configure the site so that `public` is the root directory (Not necessary for apache)
-     In app / bootstrap.php and change the HOME constant `define('HOME', BASEDIR . '/public_html');`

 2. Unpack the archive

+3. Set up the .env configuration file, environment, data for accessing the database, administrator login and email, and data for sending emails, sendmail or smtp.

+4. Set, if necessary, write permissions to all directories inside `public/uploads` and `storage`

+5. Go to the main page of the site, you will be automatically transferred to the installer

+6. Complete all installer conditions

+### Installing the Rotor engine (From the repository)

+1. Configure the site so that `public` is the root directory (Not necessary for apache)

+2. Unpack the archive

+3. Configure the .env configuration file, the environment, the data for accessing the database, the administrator's login and email, and the data for sending mail, sendmail or smtp.
+If you install CMS manually, then rename the configuration file .env.example to .env

+4. Set write permissions to all directories inside `public/uploads` and `storage` or execute the command `php rotor app:permission`

-3. Install and configure the dependency manager [Composer](https://getcomposer.org). or you can download the finished package [composer.phar](https://getcomposer.org/composer.phar) and run it through the command
+5. Install and configure the dependency manager [Composer](https://getcomposer.org). or you can download the finished package [composer.phar](https://getcomposer.org/composer.phar) and run it through the command
    `php composer.phar install`

-4. Go to the site directory run the command in the console `composer install`
+6. Go to the site directory run the command in the console `composer install`

-5. Create a database with utf8mb4 encoding and a user for it from the control panel on your server, during the installation of the script, you will need to enter this data to be connected to the .env file
+7. Create a database with utf8mb4 encoding and a user for it from the control panel on your server, during the installation of the script, you will need to enter this data to be connected to the .env file
 `CREATE DATABASE rotor CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;`

-6. Configure the .env configuration file, the environment, the data for accessing the database, the administrator's login and email, and the data for sending mail, sendmail or smtp.
-If you install CMS manually, then rename the configuration file .env.example to .env (The file is not tracked by git, so there can be 2 different files on the server and on the local site with different environments specified in APP_ENV)

-7. Set write permissions to all directories inside `public / uploads` and` storage` or execute the command `php rotor app:permission`

 8. Migrate using the console command `php rotor migrate`

 9. Fill out the database using the command `php rotor seed:run`